 Litchfield is a tiny town located in the state of California.
 With a population of 160 people and just one neighborhood, Litchfield is the 843rd largest community in California.
-Much of the housing stock in Litchfield was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Litchfield economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Litchfield has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Litchfield, where the median household income is .

-When you are in Litchfield, you'll notice that it is more blue-collar than most other communities in America.
-39.02% of Litchfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Litchfield is a blue-collar town, with 39.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Litchfield is a town of farmers, fishers, or foresters, managers, and sales and office workers.
 There are especially a lot of people living in Litchfield who work in farm management occupations (39.02%), business and financial occupations (31.71%), and office and administrative support (29.27%).

-Litchfield’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Litchfield’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Litchfield is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Litchfield is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Litchfield has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Being a small town, Litchfield does not have a public transit system used by locals to get to and from work.
+Litchfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Litchfield in 2022 was $28,253, which is lower middle income relative to California and the nation.
 This equates to an annual income of $113,012 for a family of four.
 However, Litchfield contains both very wealthy and poor people as well.